bennymeg/nx-electron/README.md

 ```bash
 nx g nx-electron:app <electron-app-name> --frontendProject=<frontend-app-name>
 ```

+> [!IMPORTANT]
+> Make sure to select Integrated monorepo as a project style, and Webpack as a bundler.

 > [!NOTE]
 > You should add a frontend project to you workspace prior to invoking this command.